Rules and Regulations:

 The most important rule is to have fun and feel great about participating in an event to reduce debris in our waterways!

-Once you have completed your clean up, bring your loot either by boat or by land to the weigh in located at 12817 Harbor Road, West Ocean City.
-It is where Mad Fish was located across the street from Pure Lure.
+Once you have completed your clean up, bring your loot either by boat or by land to the weigh in located at the West Ocean City Public Boat Ramp off of Golf Course Road.
 There are several boat slips that will allow you to pull up temporarily while volunteers will grab your loot, paperwork, supplies and retrieve your event shirts you requested in your registration.

-Captain Jack Sparrow and D.J.
-Rupe will be on hand to entertain you while our volunteers are working to unload your loot and provide your shirts.
+Captain Jack Sparrow will be on hand to entertain you while our volunteers are working to unload your loot and provide your shirts.

 Please contact firstname.lastname@example.org with any questions, comments or concerns you may have.